 When Martin refined the dreadnought design in the '30s, the Style-28 rosewood dreadnought had bold Herringbone purfling around the top edge.
 Since then, that Herringbone trim has been known as a sign of robust Martin dreadnought tone.
 So much so that a good '30s D-28 is often called a "Herringbone."

 Introduced by popular demand in 1976, the Martin HD-28 includes many of the features players and collectors prize about prewar Martin dreadnoughts.
-Refreshed for 2025 with Golden Era spaces to enhance tone, comfort, and style, the HD-28 now has the same Sitka spruce GE top bracing you find on the Modern Deluxe Series.
+Refreshed in 2025 with Golden Era spaces to enhance tone, comfort, and style, the HD-28 now has the same Sitka spruce GE top bracing you find on the Modern Deluxe Series.
 The bracing helps the model consistently deliver vintage-inspired tone and sustain, and updates like a reimagined neck profile, thinner fingerboard, and refined bridge and heel improve playability and aesthetics.

 This HD-28 features a solid Spruce top and East Indian Rosewood back and sides.
-Like the original D-28s of the '30s, its top is supported by Golden Era scalloped forward-shifted X-bracing (updated for 2025).
+Like the original D-28s of the '30s, its top is supported by Golden Era scalloped forward-shifted X-bracing.
 The result is accurate, expressive response, and like every good Martin dreadnought, a voice that wants to launch across the room.
 Of course, an HD-28 wouldn't be an HD-28 without Martin's iconic Herringbone purling, and we think the light aging toner and Antique White binding give this HD-28 the look it needs to honor the classic dreadnoughts that came before it.

 - Top: Solid Spruce